lando/platformsh/README.md

 # Platform.sh Lando Plugin

+**Warning: This plugin is currently unsupported!
+If your team is interested in sponsoring the integration, [contact us](https://docs.lando.dev/platformsh/support.html)!**

 This is the _official_ [Lando](https://lando.dev) plugin for [Platform.sh](https://platform.sh).
 When installed it...

 * Allows users to spin up their Platform.sh projects for development with Lando